pa-pa/AskSinPP/examples/custom/contrib/FHEM/README.md

 # Installation

-Copy HMConfig_AskSinPPCustom.pm and HMMsg.pm into the FHEM folder.
+Copy HMConfig_AskSinPPCustom.pm and HMMsg.pm into the FHEM folder and restart FHEM.

 # Provided Devices